agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

-**Claim**: the end of the Second World War marked the start of what Pritchett calls the ‘development era’ with The end of colonization with the liberation of India, Pakistan and Indonesia
+**Claim**: the end of the Second World War marked the start of what Pritchett calls the ‘development era’ with The end of colonization with the liberation of India, Pakistan and Indonesia.

-**re-write Claim**: End of second World War preceded the start liberation of India, Pakistan and Indonesia
+**re-write Claim**: End of second World War preceded the start liberation of India, Pakistan and Indonesia.

 **re-write Claim**: Year in which Germany and Japan surrendered to Allies (WW2) preceded the year of independence of India, Pakistan.